Roasted Cauliflower with Harissa Chickpeas

 - Meanwhile, heat the remaining tablespoon oil in medium (8-10-inch) sauté pan.
 Add the onions and a pinch of salt.
 Cover the pan and cook over medium-low heat until the onions are very soft, 8-10 minutes.
 Stir in the garlic and harissa along with 2-3 tablespoons water and stir until blended and saucy.
 Pour over the cauliflower on the sheet pan.

 - Tear the parsley and cilantro into rough pieces and toss them over the chickpeas.
-Squeeze the lemon over, add the feta and gently mix together.
+Squeeze the lemon over, add the feta cheese and gently mix together.

 - Transfer to a serving bowl and serve.